medetshatayev/LangChain_RAG_Assistant/README.md

 ## Note

-The PDF and text files should be placed in the "/Users/{user}/Downloads/" directory or update the paths in the code:
+The PDF and text files should be placed in the "/Users/{user}/Downloads/" directory or update the paths in the code

 ## License